Canada' Team Brad Gushue defeat New Zealand, United States at World Men's Curling Championship | TSN

 In the evening, Gushue opened with a three-ender and pulled away with three stolen points in the fifth end.
 Canadian alternate Kyle Doering replaced Harnden in the sixth end and the Americans conceded after scoring a single.

+"I’ve still got to pinch myself that I’m here," Doering said.
+"I’m having a blast.”

-Round-robin play continues through Friday night.
-Medal games are scheduled for Sunday.
+In the other late game, Japan's Shinya Abe beat Norway's Magnus Ramsfjell 7-4.
+Round-robin play continues through Friday night and medal games are scheduled for Sunday.

 Canada's Rachel Homan won gold at the recent world women's curling championship in Sydney, N.S.
 It was Canada's first title at the event since Jennifer Jones was victorious in 2018 at North Bay, Ont.